Yelp/doloop/docs/index.rst

 :py:mod:`doloop` is a simple but well-thought-out system for keeping things with unique IDs updated.
 It supports concurrency and prioritization.

-:py:mod:`doloop`'s only dependency is MySQL; it does not require you to install or administer a separate server.
+:py:mod:`doloop`'s only dependency is
+`MySQL <http://mysql-python.sourceforge.net/>`_; it does not require you to install or administer a separate server.

 :py:mod:`doloop` is *not* ideal for queuing tasks that you only ever want to do once; for that, you might prefer